jigajac123/basicWebdevAssess/README.md

 ---
 ## Task
 Broadly speaking, you should enable data persistance.
-You should write the PHP and JavaScript code creating, updating and deleting of TODO items.
+You should write the PHP and JavaScript code for creating, updating and deleting of TODO items.

 ### Files
 You are expected to update the following files:

 - `api/todo.php`
 - `api/todo.controller.php`
-- `assets/js/app.js`
+- `app.js`

 ### Evaluation
 The changes you make will be evaluated by one of our senior developers who will look at the following code criteria: